How we compile and update the NOURISHING and MOVING databases

 We provide this document to:

-The document explains the two-stage process used to update the database:
+The document explains the 2-stage process used to update the database:

 The first stage is to source and review policy actions that are intended to promote healthy diets and reduce obesity, for the NOURISHING database, and promote physical activity, for the MOVING database, using a structured approach known as a Global Scan.